Bardemic/SketchReact/README.md

 <<<<<<< Updated upstream
 # SketchReact

-Transform your hand-drawn sketches into functional React components instantly using AI.
+Transform your hand-drawn sketches into functional websites instantly using AI.

 ## Features

 - Draw UI components using TLDraw's intuitive canvas
-- Convert sketches to React code using Claude and Gemini AI
 - Real-time preview of generated components
 - Save and manage your sketches with Supabase
 - Built-in code editor powered by Monaco Editor